 See the Bridge Funding Policy (PDF) for more information.

 Seattle Children's Research Institute also provides institutional bridge funding.
-For more information, please contact the CHBD center business manager, Maya Kimura.
+Seattle Children's Research Institute also provides institutional bridge funding.
+For more information, please email the CCHBD center business office.